Rainwater harvesting in the Sahel: Bunds

-Mauritian farmers build weirs to trap windblown sand during the dry season and during the "infrequent rains" these weirs serve to minimize water runoff and maximize groundwater recharge; the stone rows of Burkina Faso, Mali, and Niger function by similar principles.
-Stone rows, typically called bunds, are a traditional and widely used means of land improvement in the Sahel.
+Mauritian farmers build weirs to trap windblown sand during the dry season and during the "infrequent rains" these weirs serve to minimize water runoff and maximize groundwater recharge; the stone rows (cordons pierreux) of Burkina Faso, Mali, and Niger function by similar principles.
+Stone rows, also called bunds, are a traditional and widely used means of land improvement in the Sahel.
 Laid out on contour, stone rows minimize soil erosion but also minimize rainwater runoff and offer favorable microclimates.
 Bunds not laid out in parallel with the natural contours of the land may result in "some gully formation during rainy periods."
 Bunds can also be made of earth, which was the original practice that preceded the use of stone.
 Bunds may be laid out up to 30 meters apart and may themselves be planted with indigenous vegetation such as Andropogon gayanus or Piliostigma reticulatum.

 Both earth and stone bunds are prone to material deterioration over time and demand periodic maintenance; as a general rule, the more stones used the more stable the row.
 Projet d'aménagement des terroirs et conservation des eaux (PATECORE) popularized the three-stone system for building more durable, animal-disturbance-resistant stone rows, in which one large stone is placed atop three smaller stones.